 |Level of controversy||2|

-Recently National Grid has paid out, on average, around 11666.67% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 5.59% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), National Grid shareholders could enjoy a 5.59% return on their shares, in the form of dividend payments.
-In National Grid's case, that would currently equate to about 0.49p per share.
+National Grid has paid out, on average, around 126.59% of recent net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 4.57% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), shareholders could enjoy a 4.57% return on their shares, in the form of dividend payments.
+In National Grid's case, that would currently equate to about 49.4p per share.

 National Grid's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

-National Grid's dividend payout ratio is perhaps best considered in relation to those of similar companies.
+National Grid's dividend yield is perhaps best considered in relation to those of similar companies.

 Beta is a measure of a share's volatility in relation to the market.
-The market (LSE average) beta is 1, while National Grid's is -0.0133.
-This would suggest that National Grid's shares have been inversely-correlated to the average (for this exchange) – so when the broader market trended up or down, National Grid has bucked the trend.
+The market (LSE average) beta is 1, while National Grid's is 0.0411.
+This would suggest that National Grid's shares are less volatile than average (for this exchange).

 To put National Grid's beta into context you can compare it against those of similar companies.